getdish/dish/services/hasura/README.md

 to verbosely create a new migration for every single unit of change.

 `hasura migrate squash --from <timestamp of most recently committed migration> --endpoint http://localhost:8080 --admin-secret=password`

+## Misc

+Note that the `@dish/models` package is set up to use the live Hasura instance if the domain name contains 'hasura_live'.
+This was setup because the React Native framework, Expo, cannot easily get its config recognised by our internal packages.
+The domain can be achieved by setting your local machine's `/etc/hosts` file with an entry like
+`127.0.0.1 d1sh_hasura_live.com`.
+You may want to avoid spelling 'dish' with a real 'i' as that is a keyword for triggering other production features.